ascend4/ascend4/A4SQP.md

 ## Standalone ABI Skeleton

-The standalone ABI should initially be a thin creator/solver/destroyer around `A4SqpProblemView`.
+When the standalone ABI is added, it should start as a thin creator/solver/destroyer around a solver-neutral successor to `A4SqpView`.

 ```c
 typedef struct A4SqpProblemStruct *A4SqpProblem;